What Might You Feel After Using The Abortion Pills?

 Try to stay in a comfortable place until you feel better.

-Most women feel better in less than 24 hours.
+You should feel better in less than 24 hours.

 While passing a pregnancy, the above symptoms are normal.
 Be alert.
 Below are some signs that you may be at risk for a complication.